Day 1 – February 18, 2022

 Half day in Bharatpur and transfer to Ranthambhore

-Spend the morning in the Keoladeo Park with breakfast and return to the hotel for lunch.
+Spend the morning in Keoladeo Park with breakfast and return to the hotel for lunch.
 After lunch, transfer to Ranthambhore – 5 hours.
-Enroute, we will make a few stops along the way at certain water bodies based on water levels and bird activity.
+En route, we will make a few stops along the way at certain water bodies based on water levels and bird activity.

 Day 12 & 13 – March 1 & 2, 2022

 On each of the 2 days, go on morning and evening safaris in different parts of Ranthambhore National Park.
 It is one of India’s most scenic Tiger habitats and also a birder’s heaven.
 The park’s water bodies and lakes attract several species of birds.
-Also the scrub and dhonk forests offer us good chances to encounter various other forest birds.
+Also, the scrub and dhonk forests offer us good chances to encounter various other forest birds.
 The Indian Peacock though common offers great photo opportunities.
-Not to forget, Ranthambhore is a sought after destination by photographers pursuing Tigers, Leopards and Mammals.
+Not to forget, tiger safaris in Ranthambore, a sought-after destination for photographers pursuing Tigers, Leopards, and Mammals.

 Possible Species: Rufous Treepie, Grey Francolin, Great Thick Knee, Indian Peacock, Painted Spurfowl, Rock Pigeon, Yellow-footed Green Pigeon Ruddy Shelduck, River Tern Rose-ringed Parakeet, Plum-headed Parakeet and Alexandrine Parakeet, Euasian Oriole, Large Grey Babbler, Bush Lark, White-bellied & Black Drongo, Indian Vulture, King Vulture, Shikra, Bay-backed Shrike and Long-tailed Shrike.